The-Kid-Gid/The-Kid-Gid/README.md

 # Hey, I'm Gideon Shaked 👋

-**I want to build things that make a difference.** When I program, I'm obsessed with generality, maintainability, and extendability. **I love making stuff that does useful things.** Currently I'm interested in data structures/algorithms, data science, and software design.
+**I want to build things that make a difference.** When I program, I'm obsessed with generality, maintainability, and extendability. **I love making stuff that does useful things.** Currently I'm interested in data science/machine learning, bioinformatics, and software design.
 I'm a high schooler in Miami, FL.
 I love Linux and free and open-source software (FOSS).

 Some of my projects include: